7 ways to buy back your time (Hint: Spend Money)

 However, you can find out what you should be delegating to others by asking yourself two questions: Where do I add the most value — and where do I add the least?

-I Will Teach You to Be Rich’s CEO Ramit Sethi wrote about this once for our sister site, GrowthLab.
-In that article, he outlines a good system for recognizing the areas you can spend money to buy back your time:
+wrote an article about this.
+In this article, I outline a good system for recognizing the areas you can spend money to buy back your time:

 1. Double down on where you add the most value.
 Recognize your talents and passions and lean into the areas you really care about (e.g., working on your business, writing, learning languages).